CertAlert FAQ

 <add key="ReportConditions" value="EXPIRED,EXPIRING" />

-CertAlert lets you specify the IP ranges you wish to be scanned in either nmap (e.g., 178.125.139.1-162) or CIDR (e.g., 192.168.0.0/24) notation.
-To use IPRanges, set UseIPRanges true and specify the ranges using the IPRanges configuration setting.
+CertAlert supports both nmap-style (e.g., 178.125.139.1-162) and CIDR notation (e.g., 192.168.0.0/24) for IP ranges.
+To use IP ranges, set UseIPRanges to true and specify the ranges with the IPRanges setting:

 <add key="UseIPRanges" value="true" />